Request A Callback

 How long are wills valid for?

-There are no time constraints on Wills and a Will is just as valid after fifty years as it was the day it was created.
-However, the older they are, the more likely it is that circumstances will have changed and the Will might not reflect someone’s wishes.
+A Will remains as valid after fifty years as it was the day it was created.
+However, as time goes by, it is more likely that circumstances will have changed.
+Therefore, the Will may no longer reflect someone’s wishes.
 It is always worth reviewing your Will as personal or financial circumstances change and consider preparing a new Will if necessary.

 Our Benefits